11.1 Mission

 11.10.2 Summer Public Service Fellowships (SPSF)

-Traditionally, the Law School has offered monetary stipends to students who secure positions doing public interest legal work during the summer.
-To qualify for these stipends, you must identify and apply to the organization you wish to work for, and, if the organization offers you a position, you may apply directly to the Law School for funding.
+The Law School offers awards to students who secure positions performing public interest legal work during the summer.
+To qualify for an award, you must accept an offer of summer employment at a qualifiying organization then apply directly to the Law School for funding.

 Information about SPSF and the application process is announced on the Law School website, OCPD’s newsletter, and via email in the spring semester.
 The availability of SPSF funding can vary, as it is dependent upon annual funding.
-Additional funding for summer public interest work may be available through student-run organizations such as the Public Interest Law Foundation (PILF) and the Children's Justice Project, and through numerous outside organizations.
+Additional funding for summer public interest work may be available through student-run organizations such as the Public Interest Law Foundation (PILF) & Women's Law Student Associateion (WLSA) and the Children's Justice Project, and through numerous outside organizations.

 11.10.3 Helpful Websites

-If you have a particular interest in public interest law, you should familiarize yourself with a number of extremely useful web sites, including:
+If you have a particular interest in public interest law, you should familiarize yourself the following resources:

 11.10.4 Seminars / Skill Building